Mary E Ilium Campground

 Mary E Ilium Vehicle Camping:

-- A limited number of vehicle camping passes are available for vehicles less than 22’ bumper to bumper
+• A limited number of vehicle camping passes will be sold for vehicles less than 22’ bumper to bumper.

-- ALL campers (including all handicapped campers) who intend to sleep in their vehicle must have a vehicle pass and a camping pass.
+• ALL campers (including all ADA campers) who intend to sleep in their vehicle must have a vehicle pass and a camping pass.

 Campground Rules